 You don’t even have to be driving on the road to be penalised for not having insurance.

-From April 2011, even parked cars have to have valid insurance under new rules called Continuous Insurance Enforcement.
+Even parked cars have to have valid insurance under the Continuous Insurance Enforcement.

 Under this scheme, the DVLA and the MIB now compare databases to identify people whose insurance has lapsed.

 They then notify the owner, warning them that unless they insure their car, they’ll face one of the following penalties:

 their vehicle being clamped, seized and disposed of